minkeymouse/nowcasting-kr/ISSUES.md

 ### Current Focus
 **Phase 1, Task 1.1**: Install Python dependencies (hydra-core, omegaconf, sktime) to unblock experiments.
+- ✅ **Progress**: Updated `pyproject.toml` to include all required dependencies (2025-12-06)
+- ⏭️ **Next**: Install dependencies using `pip install -e .` or manually install packages listed in pyproject.toml

+**Experiments Status**: 0/3 targets complete (0%).
+All 21 runs failed due to missing dependencies.
+Once dependencies installed, all 3 targets need to be run.

 ### Key Decisions
-1. **Incremental execution**: Test single target first before running all 3
+1. **Incremental execution**: Test single target (KOGDP...D) first before running all 3 via run_experiment.sh
 2. **Verify after each phase**: Don't proceed to next phase until current phase is complete
 3. **Focus on blocking issues**: Phases 1-6 are critical, Phase 7 can wait
-4. **Update run_experiment.sh only if needed**: Script looks good, only update if issues arise
+4. **Update run_experiment.sh only if needed**: Script is correct, only update if issues arise during actual runs
+5. **Use run_experiment.sh for remaining targets**: After first target succeeds, use script to run remaining 2 targets (it will skip completed ones)

 ---